na-na-hi/renget/archive/gedg-our-games.md

 * Linking to posts made during dev.
 A good archive website for this kind of thing is https://desuarchive.org/.
 * Having dev that was posted on /gedg/ that is well known by the posters of /gedg/.

 Of course, game jam entries should be added to the list of games without any fuss. /agdg/ events are included here because of cross-posters.
+Entries that are submitted to /agdg/ events that have also appeared on /gedg/ posters will be listed.

 * [Fools in April Jam](https://itch.io/jam/gedg-fools-in-april) -- April 2nd 2023 at 1:30 AM GMT to April 13th 2023 at 1:30 AM GMT
 	* [Bl@c-Man](https://zzc3.itch.io/blac-man) by [zzc3](https://zzc3.itch.io/)